danhalligan/ISLRv2-solutions-template/README.md

 bookdown::render_book('index.Rmd', 'bookdown::gitbook')
 ```

-Or hit the "build" button in your rstudio session.
+Or hit the "build" button in your RStudio session.

 ### GitHub workflow